eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - [Section 4.2](#42-design-principles) discusses the design principles that guided the design of the EUDI Wallet ecosystem, as described in this ARF.
-- [Section 4.3](#43-reference-architecture) presents an overview of the ecosystem's architecture, focussing on the components that make upa Wallet Unit and on the interfaces between a Wallet Unit and other entities, as well as the protocols used on these interfaces.
+- [Section 4.3](#43-reference-architecture) presents an overview of the ecosystem's architecture, focussing on the components that make up a Wallet Unit and on the interfaces between a Wallet Unit and other entities, as well as the protocols used on these interfaces.
 - [Section 4.4](#44-data-presentation-flows) discusses the different attestation